Language Switcher

 “Saint Muscle” became a rare and elusive work after going out of print in the 1980s, making it difficult to read.

-However, it gained a cult following among some manga fans and was appreciated as a hidden masterpiece by Takeo Udagawa and editor, writer, and manga author Kentarō Takekuma.
+However, it gained a cult following among some manga fans and was appreciated as a hidden masterpiece by Takeo Udagawa and writer and editor Kentarō Takekuma.

 After that, during the 1990s, Fukushima’s works were re-evaluated.
 His the 1970s masterpieces including “Saint Muscle” were republished by Ohta Publishing in 1997–1999.